Koolhoven F.K.58: Design and development

 In 1938, the French Air Ministry noticed that domestic aircraft manufacturing capacity could not re-equip the Armée de l'Air with modern fighters quickly enough.
 In order to win some contracts with the French, the Dutch manufacturer Koolhoven quickly designed a single-seat fighter that would use French-supplied engines and other components.
 The Koolhoven fighter was intended primarily for fighter units based in the colony of French Indochina.
+Design work on the new fighter began early in 1938.
+Erich Schatzki, the designer of the Fokker D.XXI, joined Koolhoven from Fokker in March 1938, but despite claims that Schatzki designed the F.K.58 as well, design work was well underway (60% complete) by the time Schatzki joined, although he was involved in the final design.

-The prototype, designed by Erich Schatzki and powered by a Hispano-Suiza 14AA radial engine, flew for the first time on 17 July 1938.
+The prototype, powered by a Hispano-Suiza 14AA radial engine, flew for the first time on 17 July 1938.
 The structure of the fuselage consisted of welded steel tubing covered with sheet metal (front part) and fabric (aft); the wing had 2 wooden box spar members and ribs, with a bakelite stressed skin covering.
 Aerodynamically balanced split flaps on the wing trailing edges ensure a lower landing speed.
 The oleo-pneumatic undercarriage retracted inwards with the wheels housed in the lower fuselage faired into the lower engine cowling by small doors.
 The empennage is built up from wood and control surfaces are metal framed with fabric covering.

-In January 1939, the Armée de l'Air placed an order for 50 aircraft, to be powered by Gnome-Rhône 14N engines.
+In January 1939, the Armée de l'Air placed an order for 50 aircraft, to be powered by Gnome-Rhône 14N engines, although the first four aircraft, which were already under construction, were completed with the Hispano-Suiza.
+When the Dutch order for FK.58s was placed, it was realised that Koolhoven did not have sufficient production capacity to support both orders, and the final 10 FK.58s of the French order were subcontracted to the Belgian company SABCA.

 Due to the unavailability of Gnome-Rhône engines and French instruments, just 17 aircraft – six F.K.58s and 11 F.K.58As – were completed at the Koolhoven works, with Dutch-supplied engines and instruments – and delivered to the Armée de l'Air.
-The remaining 23 aircraft, which were at different stages of completion, were transferred to Nevers, where the aircraft were to be finished by personnel employed by Koolhoven.
+The remaining 23 aircraft being built in the Netherlands, which were at different stages of completion, were transferred to Nevers, where the aircraft were to be finished by personnel employed by Koolhoven.
 However, only one F.K.58 was completed before the factory was captured by the Germans, together with the remaining airframes.
+The ten aircraft being built by SABCA were complete with the exception of their engines, which had not been delivered by France, when Germany invaded Belgium on 10 May 1940, and were placed on a train for delivery to France, but all ten aircraft were destroyed when the train was attacked by German aircraft.